 Here are five reasons why you should make the switch now.

 Gone are the days when you had to drive to the bank to deposit a check or move money into another account.
-Online banks, such as USAA or CIT Bank, allow you to make deposits directly from your cell phone— there’s no need for you to go to a bank location at all.
+Online banks, such as USAA or CIT Bank(Offer Currently Not Available), allow you to make deposits directly from your cell phone— there’s no need for you to go to a bank location at all.
 You can even move money around from your savings to checking and have access to your money the same day.

 2. Better interest rates